Notaklutz/Snakes-and-Ladders/README.md

 ## Installation
 This program requires Ready to Program Java in order to run.
 You can downlaod it [here](http://compsci.ca/holtsoft/).

-To run, clone the repository, open <SnakesAndLadders.java> in Ready to Program, and press run.
+To run, clone the repository, open "<SnakesAndLadders.java>" in Ready to Program, and press "<Run>".